-CAUTION: You must keep control areas, burners and circulating air passageways of heater clean.
+CAUTION: You must keep control areas, burner and circulating air passageways of heater clean.
 Inspect these areas of heater before each use.
 Have heater inspected yearly by a qualified service person.
-Heater may need more frequent cleaning due to excessive lint from carpeting, pet hair, bedding material, etc.
+Heater may need more frequent cleaning due to excessive lint from carpeting, bedding material, pet hair, etc.